Lauren Krisai

 Executive Director

-As a Executive Director, Lauren oversees the organization’s vision and development, empowering and guiding JA’s team to success in D.C. and across the country.
+As a Executive Director, Lauren oversees the organization’s vision and development, empowering and guiding JAN’s team to success in D.C. and across the country.
 Previously, Lauren served as the Director of Criminal Justice Reform at Reason Foundation, where she managed comprehensive state level criminal justice reform initiatives, authored and oversaw various research projects, and organized innovative events and activities.
 Her work has been cited in national publications including The Washington Post and The New York Times.
 Lauren has spoken about criminal justice reform at panels across the country.

 An analysis by The Appeal this week found that as many as 28,000 people were incarcerated in jails in mandatory flood zones leading up to Hurricane Milton's landfall, with many of those facilities refusing to evacuate.
 Just last week, 2,190 people were evacuated from five North Carolina prisons following Hurricane Helene.
 The evacuations came amid reports that people incarcerated at the facilities were locked in their cells with standing water and feces for days as a result of electrical and water service disruptions following the storm.